 Please also note that volunteers with driving license are much appreciated.
 According to our insurance the volunteers should be at least over 20 years old and have got the license for at least 12 months.
 Only valid EU driving licenses are accepted.
 If the candidate meets these requirements and has stated them in the application form then (s)he automatically will be considered as capable of driving ARCHELON's cars.
 If somebody doesn't want to participate in the driving shift then (s)he needs to state it at the application form.

-the projects to find out more details about it.
-Please note that in Rethymno, Kyparissia, Lakonikos and Koroni the accommodation of the volunteers is placed in an organised camping and the volunteers need to cover their own accommodation.
+Once approved, an applicant will have to pay once a non-refundable participation fee.
+Please visit the Participation Guide of each of the projects to find out more details about it.
+Please note that in Rethymno, Chania, Kyparissia, Lakonikos and Koroni the accommodation of the volunteers is placed in an organised camping and the volunteers need to cover their own accommodation.
 In Kyparissia and Lakonikos project the fee includes the accommodation cost.

-The participation fee includes administration and training cost as well as the cost of the annual subscription to ARCHELON, an exclusive “volunteer” T-shirt (received upon arrival), the accommodation (except the project of Rethymno, Chania and Koroni) and the insurance of the volunteers in case of an accident (covers up to a limit).
+The participation fee includes administration and training cost as well as the cost of the annual subscription to ARCHELON, an exclusive volunteer T-shirt (received upon arrival), the accommodation (except the project of Rethymno, Chania and Koroni) and the insurance of the volunteers in case of an accident (covers up to a limit).
 The volunteers of summer projects are staying in ARCHELON camp-sites or organized campings (depending on the project) for the duration of their volunteering.

 10. INTERNSHIP OPPORTUNITIES